Jagadish Chandra Bose: The Reluctant Scientist: Reception

-“An insightful and illuminating exploration of the life and thought of one of the greatest scientific minds that India has ever produced,” said Jug Suraiya, senior journalist, Times of India.
-“Truly delighted that Sudipto has resurrected an amazing character—a scientist and maverick—who personifies an important turn in Indian history when the likes of Vivekananda and Tagore were laying the intellectual foundations of modern India,” said eminent economist and writer Sanjeev Sanyal.

-“[The] book on Jagadish Chandra Bose looks beyond his scientific contribution, providing a vivid portraiture of the legend’s life.
+Times of India journalist, Jug Suraiya said:“An insightful and illuminating exploration of the life and thought of one of the greatest scientific minds that India has ever produced,” Economist and writer Sanjeev Sanyal said: “Truly delighted that Sudipto has resurrected an amazing character—a scientist and maverick—who personifies an important turn in Indian history when the likes of Vivekananda and Tagore were laying the intellectual foundations of modern India,”.“[The] book on Jagadish Chandra Bose looks beyond his scientific contribution, providing a vivid portraiture of the legend’s life.
 Jagadish Bose comes alive in flesh and blood. [...]
 Reads like a novel,” reported The Times of India.
 "More interesting was [Bose’s] personal relationship with Rabindranath Tagore and Sister Nivedita, and how he helped resurrect literature and art while simultaneously indulging in science during the Bengal Renaissance,” reported The Telegraph (Calcutta).

 [Getting] under the skin of the person... naturally brought out [Bose's] multiple facades, from a hunter chasing tigers in the Terai jungles to sculling in the freezing waters of the Cam River in Cambridge, [from] writing the first Himalayan travelogue in any language, [to] influencing Tagore to write poems inspired by stories of love and sacrifice from Indian history and mythologies, or even surreptitiously keeping quiet when, he perhaps knew, lab aides planted by Sister Nivedita in Presidency College were regularly taking out explosive materials from the laboratory to make bombs,” Das informed in a conversation with The Hindu.
 “In the riveting biography,... readers are treated to a comprehensive exploration of the life and times of a man who stood at the crossroads of science, philosophy, and India’s history,... favoured and disfavoured by the English, loved and hated by his peers, and mythified and forgotten by his compatriots.
 The scientist emerges as a contronym, a figure whose identity is paradoxical and enigmatic," observed the Deccan Herald in a critique.